NVIDIA/NeMo/README.md

           Accelerate your Generative AI Distributed Training Workloads with the NVIDIA NeMo Framework on Amazon EKS
         </a> (2024-07-16)
       </summary>
      NVIDIA NeMo Framework now runs distributed training workloads on an Amazon Elastic Kubernetes Service (Amazon EKS) cluster.
-For step-by-step instructions on creating an EKS cluster and running distributed training workloads with NeMo, see our GitHub repository <a href="https://github.com/aws-samples/awsome-distributed-training/tree/main/3.test_cases/2.nemo-launcher/EKS)/"> here.</a>
+For step-by-step instructions on creating an EKS cluster and running distributed training workloads with NeMo, see the GitHub repository <a href="https://github.com/aws-samples/awsome-distributed-training/tree/main/3.test_cases/2.nemo-launcher/EKS/"> here.</a>
       <br><br>
     </details>
     <details>